 After The North Face acquired A5 Adventures in 1998, Barry struck out on his own with Kokopelli Designs which he later sold to Babbitt Backcountry Outfitters.
 He then became a partner of Climb Moab in the late 1990s and ultimately moved on to HIFA Products (Hand Made in Flagstaff Arizona) which he owned and operated until 2015.

-Seeking new adventures plus a fresh passion for fly fishing and kayaking, Barry moved to Durango, Colorado in the spring of 2015.
+Seeking new adventures plus a fresh passion for fly fishing, Barry moved to Durango, Colorado in the spring of 2015.
 Naturally, he brought his talent and love for custom design and quality gear along with him.
 Durango Sewing Solutions is his latest endeavor.